ssardina-agts/agtcity-sarl-mw/README.md

 This is the SARL infrastructure to control an agent team in the [2017 MAC Agents in City Contest](https://multiagentcontest.org/)

+You can see the infrastructure working by [watching this demo video](https://youtu.be/nFR7Strp9ms).

 ## PREREQUISITES

 * Java Runtime Environment (JRE) and Java Compiler (javac) v1.8 (sun version recommended)